How to buy the best smoke alarms

 By Joanna Pearl

-Ionisation, optical or heat alarm?
-Find out how to choose the best smoke alarm for you with our expert advice below.
+Which smoke alarm should you buy - ionisation, optical or heat alarm?
+Find out how to choose the best smoke alarm for your home.

 Put us to the test